-Science Communication Training: I am the current chair of ComSciCon Triangle, a workshop designed to empower STEM graduate students in Research Triangle of North Carolina to communicate the concepts in their field and beyond to diverse audiences.
+Science Communication Training: I was the chair of ComSciCon Triangle 2019, a workshop designed to empower STEM graduate students in Research Triangle of North Carolina to communicate the concepts in their field and beyond to diverse audiences.
 I was a co-organizer of the 2018 workshop, where I moderated a panel on ‘Pitfalls of Science Communication‘, organized the Write-a-thon activity and Expert Review Lunch, and facilitated pitching of attendee pieces to outlets like Scientific American and American Scientist.

-At UNC, in my capacity as the Vice President of the American Association of Pharmaceutical Scientists (AAPS) Student Chapter, I am leading the organization of a Science Communication Bootcamp in January 2019, in collaboration with other student groups.
+At UNC, in my capacity as the Vice President of the American Association of Pharmaceutical Scientists (AAPS) Student Chapter, I facilitated the planning and execution of a Science Communication Bootcamp in January 2019, in collaboration with other student groups.

-OncoBites: I have co-founded a cancer research science communication blog called OncoBites where a team of graduate scientists and Ph.D.s with a passion for cancer research has gathered to share cutting-edge research with a wider audience.
-As of January 2018, 20 authors around the world have contributed 55 bite-sized articles, approximately five minute reads that share what is exciting in the field of cancer research, with 10,000+ views in more than 75 countries.
+OncoBites: I co-founded a cancer research science communication blog called OncoBites where a team of graduate scientists and Ph.D.s with a passion for cancer research has gathered to share cutting-edge research with a wider audience.
+As of June 2018, 24 authors around the world have contributed over 90 bite-sized articles, approximately five minute reads that share what is exciting in the field of cancer research, with about 18,000 views in more than 100 countries.

 Science Writing: I have written numerous scientific pieces for wider audiences.
 A list is attached: